PRK Eye Surgery with Advanced Vision Correction Care

 - Preparing a comfortable, low-light resting space at home can also be very beneficial during the first few days of recovery.

-Day Before & Day of Surgery
+Day Before and Day of Surgery

-- Follow doctor's fasting and hygiene instructions.
+- Follow the doctor's fasting and hygiene instructions.
 Do not wear makeup or apply creams around the eyes.

 - On the day of surgery, wear comfortable clothing and avoid accessories like earrings or necklaces that may interfere with the procedure.